-Item Uncertainties Effect if Actual Results Differ from Assumptions Property, Plant and Equipment To ascertain the balance sheet valuation of buildings and land held by the Council various estimation techniques can be used.
-The estimation technique used must be compliant with RICS standards and will be dependent on information available to the valuer.
-In preparing the balance sheet valuations as at 31 March 2017 of community assets exiting use values (EUV) based on rental value (known and estimated) has been used by the Council's external valuers (Wilks Head and Eve (WHE)) as they have extensive experience of valuing local authority assets.
-Where this information is not known Depreciated Replacement Cost (DRC) is used.
-The DRC technique is known to return high current values.
-If updated DRC had been used on community centres and pavilions the balance sheet valuation would be approximately £2.4 million higher This would increase the value of other land and buildings shown on the balance sheet by £2.4 million and increase unusable reserves by £2.4Million.
-Valuation gains and losses are reversed out using the revaluation reserve and capital adjustment account (both unusable reserves) and do not impact on the Councils usable reserves.
-(It should be noted that Balance sheet valuations are not used when determining the sale price of council assets).
-Property, Plant and Equipment When valuing specialised properties no obsolescence factor has been applied to assets less than 10 years old.
-For properties older than 10 years our valuer applies an obsolescence factor of 1% per year up to a cap of 50%.
-If the obsolescence factor is increased the balance sheet valuation would reduce.
-It is estimated that the overall value of specialised properties would change by £342,000 for every 1% that the obsolescence factor changed.
 Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions regarding the level of repairs and maintenance that will be incurred in relation to each individual asset.
 The current economic climate makes it uncertain that the Authority will be able to sustain its current expenditure on repairs and maintenance, bringing into doubt the useful lives assigned to assets.
 Housing stock is split into elements including kitchens, bathrooms.
-The remaining element has an average useful life of 47.35 years.
-It is estimated that the annual depreciation charge for this residual element of the Council Houses would increase by approximately £129,000 if the useful life decreased by one year.
+The remaining element has an average useful life of 50 years.
+It is estimated that the annual depreciation charge for this residual element of the Council Houses would increase by approximately £135,000 if the useful life decreased by one year.
 This depreciation charge does affect the in year surplus of deficit of the HRA.
 Fair Value valuations The Authority owns a number of properties that have been valued based on rental yields.
 If the Authority were to assess the security of the income streams more favourably, then the yield would increase giving a higher balance sheet valuation.
 The valuation would depend on the time of the expected rental income flows and rent increases specific to each asset.

-4. Assumptions made about the future and other major sources of estimation uncertainty (contd)

-Benefit Overpayments

-At 31 March 2017, the Authority had a balance of housing overpayment debtors of £3,653,000.
-A review of significant balances suggested that an impairment of doubtful debts based on the age and repayment arrangements in place of 87% of the outstanding arrears was appropriate.
+Benefit Overpayments At 31 March 2018, the Authority had a balance of housing overpayment debtors of £3,635,000.
+A review of significant balances suggested that an impairment of doubtful debts based on the age and repayment arrangements in place of 85% of the outstanding arrears was appropriate.
 However, it is not certain that such an allowance would be sufficient should the age profile of arrears increase.

-If collection rates were to improve across all years by 10%, an equivalent reduction in impairment of doubtful debts of £849,300 would be required, returning this money back to the General Fund.

-Trade Debtors and Arrears

-At 31 March 2017, the Authority had a balance of trade debtors of £805,000 of which £537,000 was older than 3 months.
-A review of significant balances suggested that an impairment of doubtful debts based on the age and repayment arrangements in place of 31% of the outstanding arrears was appropriate.
+If collection rates were to improve across all years by 10%, an equivalent reduction in impairment of doubtful debts of £951,100 would be required, returning this money back to the General Fund.
+Trade Debtors and Arrears At 31 March 2018, the Authority had a balance of trade debtors of £1,089,000 of which £492,000 was older than 3 months.
+A review of significant balances suggested that an impairment of doubtful debts based on the age and repayment arrangements in place of 34% of the outstanding arrears was appropriate.
 However, it is not certain that such an allowance would be sufficient should the age profile of arrears increase.

-If arrears were to age by a further year, the Authority would be required to set aside a further £114,000 in provision.
+If arrears were to age by a further year, the Authority would be required to set aside a further £157,000 in provision.

-Fairlands Valley Park

-5. Note to the Expenditure and Funding Analysis

-Adjustments for Capital Purposes Net Change for Pension Adjustments Other Differences Total Adjustments

-£'000 £'000 £'000 £'000

-0 0 ( 5) ( 5) Community Services

-0 0 8 8 Housing Services

-38 0 8 46 Environmental Services

-0 0 0 0 Local Community Budgets

-3,145 1,661 1,477 6,283 Resources

-0 0 ( 8) ( 8) Resources - Support

-( 55,286) 0 ( 6,956) ( 62,242) Housing Revenue Account

-( 52,103) 1,661 ( 5,476) ( 55,918) Net Cost of Services

-311 0 311 Other Operating Expenditure

-1,047 ( 1,661) 6,868 6,254 Financing and Investment income and expenditure

-( 2,762) ( 2,762) Taxation and non-specific grant income and expenditure

-( 52,115) Difference between (Surplus) or Deficit and the Comprehensive Income and Expenditure Statement Surplus or Deficit on the Provision of Services

-5. Note to the Expenditure and Funding Analysis

-Adjustments for Capital Purposes £'000 Net Change for Pension Adjustments £'000 Other Differences £'000 Total Adjustments £'000 Community Services 0 0 4 4 Housing Services 0 0 3 3 Environmental Services 0 0 19 19 Local Community Budgets 0 0 0 0 Resources 21,972 ( 1,551) 379 20,800 Resources - Support 0 0 11 11 Housing Revenue Account ( 5,069) 0 ( 6,677) ( 11,746) Net Cost of Services 16,903 ( 1,551) ( 6,261) 9,091 Other Operating Expenditure ( 6,258) 0 0 ( 6,258) Financing and Investment income and expenditure ( 4,727) 1,551 6,708 3,532 Taxation and non-specific grant income and expenditure ( 4,730) ( 4,730) Difference between (Surplus) or Deficit and the Comprehensive Income and Expenditure Statement Surplus or Deficit on the Provision of Services 1,635

-6. Expenditure and Income Analysis by Nature
+5. Expenditure and Income Analysis by Nature